-Whether you like it or not, technology has become an integral part of our daily lives, especially when it comes to children.
+Staying safe online has become an integral part of our daily lives, especially when it comes to children.
 In marked contrast to older generations who may not understand how touchscreens work, kids today presume that everything works with a swipe.

 This can be challenging for parents, particularly when it comes to keeping their children safe on the web.
 Even though lawmakers and regulators may think they understand what kids are doing online and on social media, the ever-changing nature of technology constantly presents new dangers.

-The three important areas of risk when it comes to e-safety are content, contact, and conduct.
+The three important areas of risk when it comes to e-safety are Content, Contact, and Conduct.

-A lot of a child's internet time will be conducted within a school environment and it's a key place where e-safety will be implemented.
+When it comes to young children, a lot of a child's internet time will be conducted within a school environment and it's a key place where e-safety will be implemented.
 The NSPCC has a number of guidelines for schools and educators to follow when protecting pupils online.

 "A whole school approach to e-safety can help involve staff, governors, parents and pupils themselves in keeping children and young people safe online," it says.

 Its resources help educational establishments implement the e-safety policies and procedures, IT infrastructure and support schools need, as well as helping schools and colleges develop "a trained workforce who are confident in online safety, identifying and responding to concerns".

 According to research by Internet Matters, more and more children between six and 16 are going online without their parents' oversight.
 Most parents said they didn't always monitor how their children were using the web, despite anxieties about unregulated screen time for youngsters, and the unintended consequences.